-Everything you need to know about Roots Picnic 2025
+Everything you need to know about The Roots Picnic 2025

 Festivalgoers, an estimated 30,000 people attending each day, can expect over 40 artists across various stages and nearly 40 Philadelphia-area food vendors this year.

-Summer concert season officially begins in Philadelphia with the return of Roots Picnic, the two-day music and culture festival curated by The Roots, set once again at the Mann Center in Fairmount Park.
+Summer concert season officially begins in Philadelphia this weekend with the return of The Roots Picnic, the two-day music and culture festival at the Mann Center in Fairmount Park.

-Headliners this year include neo-soul icon D’Angelo performing with The Roots, rock legend Lenny Kravitz, and Philly’s own Meek Mill.
+Headliners this year include R&B artist Maxwell, rock legend Lenny Kravitz, and Philly’s own Meek Mill.
 The festival — which has called the Mann campus home since 2019 — is expected to draw roughly 30,000 attendees per day.

-In addition to more than 40 performers across three stages, festivalgoers can expect nearly 40 food vendors, including West Philly staples, newcomers, and a curated marketplace of Black-owned businesses.
+In addition to more than 40 performers across three stages, festivalgoers can expect about 40 food vendors, including West Philly staples, newcomers, and a marketplace of Black-owned businesses.

 Here’s everything to know before you go — from the full lineup and ticket options to what you can and can’t bring through security.